Appin Road projects

 Project overview

-The Australian and NSW governments are funding projects along Appin Road (between Gilead and Appin) to improve safety and support affordable housing in the Greater Macarthur Growth Area.
+The Australian and NSW governments are funding several projects along Appin Road (between Gilead and Appin) to improve safety and support affordable housing in the Greater Macarthur Growth Area.

 Map of projects